 - We have the flexibility to split out farms of servers over 3 patching windows to maintain availability (e.g. 3 node file cluster has a node on Monday, another on Wednesday & the the other one on Friday.

 - We can patch servers which need to be patched before others and do this on the same night.
 E.g. server1 has to be up when server2 is patched and rebooted.
 This is done by having server1 in the 2am group and server2 in the 4.30 group.

 But, there are currently a couple of glaring omissions from our setup that we need to address going forward.
 These are:-

 There is no easy, automated mechanism to push out an out-of-band/emergency patch.
 When Microsoft release out-of-band releases, if our InfoSec requirements mandate it be applied ASAP then it's a very time consuming task to achieve.

 There could be too much time to wait for a in-band update to be deployed.
-Depending on how the calendar falls, the worst case scenario is that there can be up to 2 weeks 4 days between Microsoft releasing the patch and it being applied the first servers (i.e. in a 31 day month when patch Tuesday is on the 8th - such as January 2019 - the first X group would not go on the Friday 25th).
+Depending on how the calendar falls, the worst case scenario is that there can be up to 2 weeks 4 days between Microsoft releasing the patch and it being applied the first servers (i.e. in a 31 day month when patch Tuesday is on the 8th - such as January 2019 - the first X group would not go on until Friday 25th - 17 days later!).